Please select the size and format that you require :

 Manjushri's ornate lion-throne is fashioned from jewels and precious metals, with a white and a blue lion guarding the two sides of its façade.
 In front of the throne's central brocade cloth is small altar-table that bears the offerings of two vases of flowers and a nectar-filled bowl that contains medicinal myrobalan fruits and flowers.
 Manjushri's radiant blue inner aura is encircled by an outer aura of rainbow-coloured light, and surrounding his aura and green halo is a canopy of leaves, buds and flowers.
 Amidst this floral profusion are seven large pink flowers, six of which support beautiful birds, while the top flower supports an assembly of the eight auspicious symbols.
 A parrot stands on each of the two lower flowers, while a duck appears on each of the middle flowers, and a peacock-pheasant on each of the two upper flowers.
 These birds are symbolic of translation skills, intelligence and spiritual beauty.

 Enthroned at the top centre of this composition is the Great Fifth Dalai Lama, Ngawang Lobsang Gyatso (1617-1682), who is flanked by the white god Indra or Sakra, who holds a conch shell; and Pramodyaraja, who has his palms-folded in adoration.
 To the right of Indra is white Avalokiteshvara, while white Sarasvati appears to the far left playing upon her vina or lute.
-Appearing amidst the lush landscape of this thangka are twenty-nine teachers or lineage holders of the Shenglu or Phonology traditions.
+Appearing amidst the lush landscape of this thangka are twenty-nine teachers or lineage holders of the Sheng lu or Phonology traditions.
 These Indian and Tibetan scholars are divided into two groups of nine along the upper sides and corners, two groups of three on the lower sides, with a further group of five at the bottom centre.
 Many of these scholars hold long scriptural texts in their hands, while a few are inscribing texts or reading from them.
 Most of these figures are enthroned upon cushions and wear the monastic robes and red or yellow hats of Indian and Tibetan pundits, teachers and translators.
-The two scholars in the upper corners wear the robes and turbans of Buddhist kings, while the two near the bottom centre appear in the guise of yogins or siddhas, and one in the mid-right points to a text he reads while wearing Tibetan crystal spectacles.
+The two scholars in the upper corners wear the robes and turbans of Buddhist kings, with the one on the right probably being Indrabhuti ot Songtsen Gampo, and the one on the right being Tonmi Sambhota, who originally developed the scripts for the Tibetan alphabet, based upon the classical Devanagri scripts he had studied in India.
+The two Sheng-lu pandits near the bottom centre appear in the guise of yogins or siddhas, while a pandit in the mid-right points to a text he reads while wearing Tibetan spectacles made from dark crystal.

 Seated in the bottom left corner is the wrathful yaksha protector Shanglon Vajra-mara-dama (Tib. gNod-sbyin Zhang-lon rDo-rje bdud-'dul), the 'Vajra Demon-subduer'.
 Shanglon appears here in his 'outer accomplishment' aspect as a wealth deity who also serves as a special protector for the Tibetan Medical Tradition.
 He is black in colour and fierce, with three round red eyes, bared fangs, a twisting tongue, and upward-blazing facial hair.
 He sits in the lalita posture of royal-ease upon a corpse, a golden sun disc and lotus, and his radiant aura is encircled by a mass of fire.
 His curly brown hair is piled up above his jeweled crown, and he wears jewel ornaments, garments of multicoloured silk, an outer cloak of embroidered green-black silk, and leather boots.
 With his right hand he holds a precious eight-faceted gem, and with his left hand he holds a jewel-filled golden vase with a branch of red coral at its top.